-PURPOSE AND VALIDITY OF THE This generic advertisement facilitates the sourcing and selection of EMERGENCY ROSTER qualified and eligible (pre-vetted) national and international candidates for inclusion in the UNICEF MALAWI Emergency Consultancy Roster ONLY.
+PURPOSE AND VALIDITY OF THE EMERGENCY ROSTER This generic advertisement facilitates the sourcing and selection of qualified and eligible (pre-vetted) national and international candidates for inclusion in the UNICEF MALAWI Emergency Consultancy Roster ONLY.
 Candidates maintained in any roster must be screened for qualifications, references, prior work experience, and separation of good standing The Roster will remain valid for 36 months.
 Selection from the Roster: when the emergency need arises, the office will invite candidates from the Roster to express their interest and availability as well as submit their financial proposals based on an all-inclusive fee for the specific assignment and terms of reference.
 Selected consultants will provide expert technical services and support the emergency activities against the terms of reference and scope of work below.
 These assignments will be for rapid deployment.
-Title of Assignment Education Cluster Coordinator Requesting Section Education Location This assignment will be based in Blantyre or Lilongwe (to be confirmed) at the time of recruitment), or any district as dictated by the relevant emergency.
+Title of Assignment Protection Cluster Coordinator Requesting Section Child Protection Location This assignment will be based in Blantyre or Lilongwe (to be confirmed at the time of recruitment), or any district as dictated by the relevant emergency.
 It will be expected of the consultant to travel to the various affected districts across Malawi for field monitoring and attend required meetings/events.
-The consultancy is not office-based; however, the consultant will be expected to attend related and scheduled meetings and briefing expected to deteria related and selectings and shering Contract Duration sessions at the office or online or at any agreed location. sessions at the office or online or at any agreed location. sessions at the office or online or at any agreed location. • Consultants will work on specific deliverables and timeframes sessions at the office or online or at any agreed location. • Consultants will work on specific deliverables and timeframes determined by the office during engagement and based on sessions at the office or online or at any agreed location. • Consultants will work on specific deliverables and timeframes determined by the office during engagement and based on emergency needs. sessions at the office or online or at any agreed location.
-Consultants will work on specific deliverables and timeframes determined by the office during engagement and based on emergency needs.
-The contract duration will depend on the scale of the emergency and
+The consultancy is not office-based; however, the consultant will be expected to attend related and scheduled meetings and briefing sessions at the office or online or at any agreed location.
+Contract Duration Consultants will work on specific deliverables and timeframes determined by the office during engagement and based on emergency needs.
+The contract duration will depend on the scale of the emergency and assignment needs - the consultancy duration will thus be confirmed at the time of engagement against the specific assignment's terms of reference.